aiqc/AIQC/docs/_build/html/_sources/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-    The tricky part is that we need to figure out the right values (aka <i>weights</i>) for the <i>parameters</i> (x, y, z) so that our algorithm makes accurate predictions ⚖️ To do this by hand, we would simply use trial-and-error; make a change to the value of <i>x</i>, and then determine if that change either improved the model or made it worse.
+    The challenging part is that we need to figure out the right values (aka <i>weights</i>) for the <i>parameters</i> (x, y, z) so that our algorithm makes accurate predictions ⚖️ To do this by hand, we would simply use trial-and-error; make a change to the value of <i>x</i>, and then determine if that change either improved the model or made it worse.
   </p>

 |